 Cuevas Medek Exercise (CME) is a physical therapy approach for children suffering abnormal developmental motor evolution caused by a known or unknown non-degenerative syndrome affecting the central nervous system.
 This therapy can be applied to children from the age of 3 months until they achieve and control independent walking.
 Because the CME physical therapy practitioner needs to expose the infant to the influence of gravity, by providing progressive distal support, the use of this therapy may be limited by the child’s size and weight.

 This approach was created and developed by Ramon Cuevas, Chilean physical therapist, during the early seventies in Caracas, Venezuela.
 The fundamental assumption of CME Physical Therapy is that developmentally compromised infants need to reinforce their natural recovery potential.
 This underlying property of the central nervous system continues to propel the developmental process even after the sequelae are established.
 The natural reaction of the “recovery potential” alone, cannot lead the compromised child out of the abnormal motor developmental situation.
 Therefore it is crucial to begin motor therapy at the same time the first signs of delayed motor function appear.
 The final level of motor independence achieved by the child will depend on the following:

-NAPA Center offers CME in both intensive and hourly formats.
+NAPA Center offers CME therapy in both intensive and hourly formats.
 The benefits of CME have been astounding.
-Our very own Rebecca Weiss is a CME trained Physical Therapist that is extremely dedicated to this new and exciting methodology.
-For more information of CME click HERE .
-If you are interested in booking a CME session, please contact us.
+Our very own Rebecca Weiss is a CME trained Physical Therapist and is now the Director of CME Services at NAPA.
+For more information of CME and CME therapy equipment, view the official website HERE .
+If you are interested in learning more about how CME therapy at NAPA may benefit your child or loved one, please contact us.